BR Standard Class 5 73050: Preservation

 Letters in the Nene Valley Railway's archive indicate that 73034, 73053 and 73136 were also considered for preservation, and a 'B1' 4-6-0 surviving as a stationary boiler (61264, later sold to Barry scrapyard and now preserved) was also considered but ruled out due to its poor condition.
 73050 was finally selected by the Rev. Richard Paten (1932-2012) to be preserved in Peterborough.
 Although BR demanded that it be moved by road because a steam ban was in place, it relented and allowed the engine to make a single run from Manchester via the ex L and Y Calder Valley line to Wakefield and on to New England shed (Peterborough) in steam on the night of 20 September 1968 (one full month after the end of steam on BR).
 It was the formation of Peterborough Locomotive Society to look after 73050 that led directly to the establishment of the Nene Valley Railway some years later.
-73050 was kept first in a siding at the old Peterborough East station.
+73050 was kept first in a siding at the old Peterborough East railway station.
 Richard Paten then borrowed a compressor, and the engine was driven along the siding, on a mere 40 psi of air.
 A start was made on restoring the locomotive alongside the East Coast Main Line at Baker Perkins until 1971 when it was moved to the British Sugar Corporation factory at Woodston.
 In 1972, it was steamed for the first time in preservation, being named 'City of Peterborough' by the Mayor of Peterborough on 28 August 1972.
 Richard Paten then donated the locomotive to the City Council in 1973, who in turn leased it to the NVR for 99 years.

 73050 continued to be steamed at various open days at the sugar factory and also steam days at Wansford until 1975, when an overhaul was required.
 During 1977, the locomotive was moved to the city-based factory of Peter Brotherhood Limited, where a major overhaul was undertaken as an apprenticeship project over the following three years, returning to the NVR on 16 July 1980 now carrying the BR Brunswick Green livery carried by some of her classmates that had been overhauled at Swindon.